UNEDLabs/moodle-mod_ejsappbooking/README.txt

 ######################
-# EJSAppBookings 1.3 #
+# EJSAppBooking 1.3 #
 ######################

 1. Content
 ==========

-This plugin lets you add a booking system to handle the conecctions to the remote laboratories developed using EJS and added to your Moodle course using the ejsapp plugin.
+This plugin lets you add a booking system to handle the conections to the remote laboratories developed using EJS and added to your Moodle course using the ejsapp plugin.

 2. License